glennj/exercism-moonscript/CONTRIBUTING.md

     bin/add-practice-exercise ${slug_name}
     ```

-    This creates the scaffolding for the new exercise.
+    This creates the scaffolding for the new exercise:

-    The test, stub and example files are empty.
+    - The test, stub and example files are empty.
-    The canonical data from problem-specifications gets added into your local `./canonical-data` directory.
+    - The canonical data from problem-specifications gets added into your local `canonical-data` directory.
+    - A stub test generator is created: `exercises/practice/${slug_name}/.meta/spec_generator.moon`

 1. Review the canonical data and decide if there are any tests cases to exclude.